Connecting our world at UW Medicine

 Origins and history of Asian, Native Hawaiian and Pacific Islander Heritage Month

-According to the Federal Asian Pacific American Council (FAPAC), the theme for 2023 is “Advancing Leaders Through Opportunity.”
-The FAPAC encourages local and national governments to prioritize creating leadership and advancement opportunities for Asian, Native Hawaiian and Pacific Islander peoples.
+As designated by the Federal Asian Pacific American Council (FAPAC), the national theme for 2024 is “Advancing Leaders Through Innovation.”
+This theme honors the visionaries who have shaped Asian, Native Hawaiian and Pacific Islander history and those who mark the present and influence the future.
+The Council encourages local and national governments to prioritize creating leadership and advancement opportunities for Asian, Native Hawaiian and Pacific Islander peoples.

 Digital assets and posters